The Wild Atlantic Way

 The Wild Atlantic Way is Ireland’s first long-distance driving route, stretching from Kinsale to the Inishowen Peninsula in Donegal, and offering future visitors an opportunity to truly discover the west coast.

-The 2,500km final route was unveiled following a comprehensive public consultation process and includes 156 strategically placed discovery points for tourists along the way.
+The 2,500km route was unveiled following a comprehensive public consultation process and includes 156 strategically placed discovery points along the way.
 While the route unveiled comprises the main spine of the Wild Atlantic Way, a series of looped itineraries off the spine are also planned to further develop the experience for visitors.

 A quirky but informative travel guide - 50 Secrets of the Wild Atlantic Way - has been designed to highlight some of the hidden treasures along the route.

 See rates, availability or BOOK NOW: Explore Kinsale